Misha'an al-Juburi: Post-invasion

 In an interview following the execution of the former Iraqi President Saddam Hussein, he described Hussein as a brave martyr, and said the ones who killed him were like those who killed the second Caliph of Islam, Umar.

+On January 9, 2008, al-Juburi was sanctioned by the U.S. Department of the Treasury under Executive Order 13438 "for providing financial, material, and technical support for acts of violence that threaten the peace and stability of Iraq," placing him on Office of Foreign Assets Control's SDN List.

-In 2009, he offered on TV to buy weapons to give to the resistance to fight the US-led Multi-National Force – Iraq.
+In 2009, he offered on TV to buy weapons to give to the resistance to fight the U.S.-led Multi-National Force – Iraq.
 He said he wanted to obtain medium-range missiles so they could attack and leave before the forces traced the site.

-In 2010, he criticized Gulf governments and TV companies for broadcasting anti-Shiite statements from an Egyptian cleric, Muhammed al-Zoghbi.
-Zoghbi had called for Shiites to be purged from Muslim countries and called on Allah to inflict them with cancer and freeze the blood in their veins.
+In 2010, he criticized Gulf governments and TV companies for broadcasting anti-Shi'ite statements from an Egyptian cleric, Muhammed al-Zoghbi.
+Zoghbi had called for Shi'ites to be purged from Muslim countries and called on Allah to inflict them with cancer and freeze the blood in their veins.
 Juburi called the cleric a liar and a lunatic and called for him to be banned from TV.

 During the 2011 Libyan civil war, he went on TV to say he supported Libyan leader Muammar Gaddafi, saying protests should focus on pro-American governments.
 His channel Arrai TV has been used by overseas Libyans to defend the Gaddafi regime and denounce the replacement government and to keep morale up of those who have fled Libya since the revolution.
 The channel has aired a number of audio messages from Gaddafi and his aides since they fled Tripoli.
-Juburi has justified his support for Gaddafi, and Gaddafi loyalists, by arguing that the fight in Libya is now between native Libyan's and foreign invaders.
+Juburi has justified his support for Gaddafi, and Gaddafi loyalists, by arguing that the fight in Libya is now between native Libyans and foreign invaders.
 Juburi has instead suggested that Gaddafi loyalists adopt the tactics and strategy of the insurgents in Iraq.